douglasgreen/outlines/computing/databases/mysql.md

 ## Advanced SQL Techniques

 Advanced SQL techniques in MySQL enhance data manipulation and analysis, allowing for more complex and efficient queries.
-Here\'s an overview of key topics:
+Here's an overview of key topics:

 ### 1. Joins and Subqueries